-The Equality Act defines this characteristic as a person who follows, believes in or practices a religious or philosophical belief.
-This includes if the person specifically does not follow or practice such a belief.
+The Equality Act defines this Protected Characteristic as a person who follows, believes in or practices a religious or philosophical belief.
+This includes if the person specifically does not follow or practice such a belief in their daily life.

 You cannot discriminate against someone due to their sex.
 For example, there is a history of women being overlooked for promotions due to their sex – this is discrimination and is illegal in the UK.

 Sex is a Protected Characteristic for all genders and does not just refer to women.
 Men and intersex people can also not be discriminated against due to their sex, and this applies to people of all ages.

 To see why employers should specifically pay more careful attention to discrimination against women in the workplace, we have created a guide to the benefits of hiring and supporting women in your company.